Lancaster County deputies were called. City cops were partying. Then beer was thrown.

-Officers from the Lancaster Police Department face disciplinary action from their actions at a party earlier this month where a beer was thrown into a deputy’s patrol car after a call about loud music that was disturbing neighbors.
+Officers from the Lancaster Police Department face disciplinary action related to their actions at a party earlier this month where a beer was thrown into the patrol car of a Lancaster County Sheriff’s deputy.

-The incident happened July 14 at the Pink Plyler Road home of a city police officer, according to a Lancaster County Sheriff’s Office incident report obtained by The Herald.
+The incident happened July 14 at the Pink Plyler Road home of a Lancaster police officer, according to a Lancaster County Sheriff’s Office incident report obtained by The Herald.

-The deputy said curses were directed toward him from city police officers at the party.
-City officers at the party were “laughing at him in a mocking way” after beer was thrown into the deputy’s patrol car through an open window while he was at the scene, the report stated..
+The deputy said curse words were directed toward him from city police officers at the party.
+City officers at the party were “laughing at him in a mocking way” after beer was thrown into the deputy’s patrol car through an open window, the report stated..

 No criminal charges were filed.
 However, Lancaster city officials confirmed to The Herald that the city is disciplining the officers involved.

-Hutfles declined to give specific disciplinary actions, saying it was a personnel matter and the city could not release the information.
-Hutfles did say discipline under the city and department’s rules for “actions unbecoming a city employee” typically could include suspension, demotion, reassignment, up through termination.
+Hutfles declined to give more details about the disciplinary actions.
+He said it was a personnel matter and the city could not release the information.
+Hutfles did say discipline under the city and department’s rules for “actions unbecoming a city employee” typically could include suspension, demotion, reassignment, and even termination.

 Lancaster Police Department Chief Scott Grant confirmed that the incident happened, but declined to comment on what actions the department or city is taking, citing the personnel matter.